arianaberger/time-tracker-app-js/NOTES.md

 09.10.18
 + updated date format for deadline on projects show page
 + added status dropdown incl. method helper and datetime for deadline

-+ added last 3 time entries on dashboard - change to perhaps projects with top hours?
++ added last 3 time entries on dashboard

 16.10.18
 + got FB login working - position is blank though, remove?

-- fix entries: only display the user's entries
-- just make clients and projects belong to 1 user!!
+17.10.18
++ re-did table and associations!
++ entries, clients, and projects are displaying only for that user
++ only show last 2 entries on dashboard

+- how to display projects for the current user only when creating a time entry??
+- make sure there are checks that you can't change other user's info!

 To-Do:
 - add class method tests? check oo ruby
-- add validation errors to partial
+- add validation errors to partial form to display the errors
 - add class method for total hours worked per entry / one for "yesterday's time entries"
-- FB login
-- validations that appear in views for creating and updating things (double check)
 - Show total time for projects, weekly time, etc (add filter/search function on entries index page?)
 - date and time formatting > move into model as a helper method?